alpheios-project/alpheios-core/packages/inflection-tables/doc/DeveloperNotes.md

 # Requirements for New Implementation

 1. The inflection table library is responsible for taking a language code, a word, along with its analyses, and returning the matching inflection tables.
+(See Sample morphological analysis service queries under References below for examples of analysis/inflection input data)
 1. The response should be available in different formats, per client request, including as:
     1. JSON data structures
     1. actionable, styled HTML5 views (i.e with javascript, css, etc.)